 When to use slab piers

 You should use a slab pier system in all cases except when either the floor slab is extremely thin or the cracking is extensive.
 The chart shown below outlines the advantages and disadvantages to each type of concrete slab floor repair:

 Your local foundation contractors

 At Baird Foundation Repair, we provide solutions for repairing concrete slab floors that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
 We offer free, no-obligation slab repair quotes within our service area.
 To schedule your appointment, call or email us today!

-We proudly serve San Antonio, South Texas, and Corpus Christi.
+We proudly serve San Antonio, Corpus Christi, and most of South Texas.